 Antimicrobial Effects

-The richness of cysteine and cystin in agathi leaves are shown to exert antimicrobial and antioxidant effects which scavenge free radical damage.
+The richness of cysteine and cystin in agathi leaves is shown to exert antimicrobial and antioxidant effects, which scavenge free radical damage.
 The antifungal effects of agathi leaves battle against Candida albicans and Aspergillus Niger.
 The leaves and flowers possess powerful antimicrobial effects against E. coli, Staphylococcus aureus, and the roots have an anti-tuberculosis effect against Mycobacterium tuberculosis.

 Regulates Diabetes

 Regular addition of these wonder leaves in the diet benefits all diabetes patients by repairing the damaged cells of the pancreas and controlling blood sugar spikes.
-Agathi leaves are also potent in bringing down the cholesterol, and triglyceride levels and maintaining lipid profile.
-Studies have also shown that the addition of agathi leaves or leaf extract can remarkably stabilize the HbA1C level.
+Agathi leaves are also potent in bringing down the cholesterol and triglyceride levels and maintaining the lipid profile.
+Studies have also shown that the addition of agathi leaves or leaf extract can remarkably stabilise the HbA1C level.

 Prevents Cancer